 What do your readers want more than anything?

 More money?
-A lean body?
-To be better looking?
+To lose weight?
+To save time?
 To save money?
 To gain recognition?

-And never forget… there are things they want to avoid, too.
+And never forget… there are also things they want to avoid.

 What are they?

-Look at your research.
-Know what your market wants to gain.
-And avoid.
+Look at your research to discover what your market wants to gain and avoid.
 Now you can develop your message.

-Get clear on who your target buyer is.
-Now target that person directly.
+Get clear on who your buyer is and write directly to that person.